- Category: EMC

 - Written by Thilo Kootz

-The EMC Working Group is a working group of IARU Region 1 set up to:
+The EMC Committee is a permanent committee of IARU Region 1 set up to:

 - exchange information related to all aspects of electromagnetic compatibility,